-Last week I made a decision.
+Last week I made a decision

 However, I wanted to try something a bit different.
-The majority of my blogs are about writing, in particular, writing horror.
+The majority of my letters are about writing, in particular, writing horror.
 Although, I do talk regularly about consuming horror in its many forms and mediums, such as through the internet in the form of Creepypastas and through video games and films.

 I have decided as I said above to try something a bit different on Saturdays.
-Being that I am deeply attached to most things ghoulish and creepy I decided to implement this into my blog more by talking each and every Saturday about horror in the real world.
+Being that I am deeply attached to most things ghoulish and creepy I decided to implement this into my letters more by talking each and every Saturday about horror in the real world.
 I will be covering topics such as Haunted objects, creepy places and ancient creepy folk stories that might just be true (or that people thought were true at some point or another).

-So, prepare for Real-World Horror Saturdays!
+So, prepare for Real-World Horror letters on Saturdays!

 How much would you pay for a haunted object?
 I imagine it would depend on the object and how haunted it was.
 Perhaps a ghost is worth more or less than a demon or ghoul?
 A haunted car might be worth more or less than a haunted jam jar?